craigduncanlab/singlecell/genome_sizes.md

 Assembly Issues
  - Sequencing - entire genome is sequenced many times over
  - Assembly : attempt to assemble connected (contiguous) bases (for all chromosomes).  *There is a lot more genetic material than the genome size predicts*
- - SNPs : For diploid organism, this is a reference to differences in single bases between the two chromosomes contributed by the parents (in gametes). *single nucleotide polymorphisms*.
+ - SNPs : For diploid organism, this is often used to refer to differences in single bases between the two chromosomes contributed by the parents (in gametes). *single nucleotide polymorphisms*.
+Be aware that this is based on the 'genomic' framework, namely that these are variations with comparison to the concept of there being a single 'genome' with information variants.
  - phased assembly: ability to identify gamete sources for all SNPs.

-The tendency or organisms to inherit more than one 'genome' sequences tell us how many replicated sequencies of DNA material we are likely to find.
-The sequence in each chromosome is comparable (i.e. this explains SNPs) and so involves the potential to swap out genetic material at the same place in the sequence.
-Bearing this in mind, there is a difference between:
+The tendency or organisms to inherit more than one 'genome' sequences (otherwise known as a 'DNA molecule' or 'chromosome') tell us how many replicated sequencies of DNA material we are likely to find.
+There is a difference between:

-(a) the size of the genome in haploid cells; and
-(b) the genetic material based on the number of complete sets of chromosomes (i.e the carriers of the full genome) that appear in somatic cells ("ploidy").
+(a) the size of the genome that is analogous to haploid cells; and (b) the genetic material actually present in a cell, based on the number of complete sets of chromosomes (i.e the carriers of the full genome) that appear in somatic cells ("ploidy").

 This might create confusion in terminology when referring to 'DNA Content':

 Suda, Jan & Krahulcová, Anna & Trávníček, Pavel & Krahulec, František.
 (2006).
 Ploidy Level versus DNA Ploidy Level: An Appeal for Consistent Terminology.
 TAXON.
 55. 447-450.
 10.2307/25065591.

 'Ploidy' itself is just a multiple of a single set of the chromosomes, expressed per cell.  e.g. 'Diploid' means two sets of chromosomes *per cell*.
-In calculating the total number of chromosomes we can express this in terms of a single set of chromosomes (monoploid, often abbreviated to 'x'), or in terms of chromsomes in gametes (or haploid chromosome number 'n').
-For adult organisms that are diploid, the 'x' and 'n' numbers are the same.

 Some examples of counting chromosomes and the terminology used: